SuperDataScience-Community-Projects/SDS-CP017-ai-recipe-wizard/notebooks/jothi-thondiraj/user_guide.md

 ---

-## Want a ready-to-go app? we got your back use HuggingFace Spaces:
+## Quick Solution: Use HuggingFace Spaces:

 1. Visit the [Hugging face Spaces](https://huggingface.co/spaces).
 2. In the search bar, type `jothi3112/Chef_Jothi_AI_Magic` and enter to find my space.